dirkbosman/demo-dash/README.md

 # demo-dash
-A demo of plotly dash
+A demo of plotly dash/dashboard-solution